RandallBalestriero/Sknet/sknet/docs/source/index.rst

 API Reference
 -------------

-If you are looking for information on a specific function, class or method, this part of the documentation is for you.
+If you are looking for information on a specific function:

 .. toctree::
   :maxdepth: 2